DimEvil/tutorial-qgis-maxent/README.md

 ## Study Area
 **Belgium** Belgium (/ˈbɛldʒəm/ (About this sound listen) BEL-jəm),[A] officially the Kingdom of Belgium, is a country in Western Europe bordered by France, the Netherlands, Germany and Luxembourg.
 A small and densely populated country, it covers an area of 30,528 square kilometres (11,787 sq mi) and has a population of more than 11 million.
 Straddling the cultural boundary between Germanic and Latin Europe, Belgium is home to two main linguistic groups: the Dutch-speaking, mostly Flemish community, which constitutes about 59 percent of the population, and the French-speaking, mostly Walloon population, which comprises about 40 percent of all Belgians.
 Additionally, there is a small ~1 percent group of German speakers who live in the East Cantons.

+**Flanders** Flanders (Dutch: Vlaanderen [ˈvlaːndərə(n)] (About this sound listen), French: Flandre [flɑ̃dʁ], German: Flandern [ˈflandɐn]) is the Dutch-speaking northern portion of Belgium, although there are several overlapping definitions, including ones related to culture, language, politics and history.
+It is one of the communities, regions and language areas of Belgium.
+The demonym associated with Flanders is Fleming, while the corresponding adjective is Flemish.
+The official capital of Flanders is Brussels,[1] although the Brussels Capital Region has an independent regional government, and the government of Flanders only oversees the community aspects of Flanders life there such as (Flemish) culture and education.

 ![study-area](https://github.com/dimEvil/tutorial-qgis-maxent/blob/master/poster/N2000Belgium.jpg)

 <a name="prepare_datasets"></a>